la2050/archive/_projects/2015/bruce-lees-little-dragons.md

   do so, the opportunity to participate.
 project_image: 'https://img.youtube.com/vi/YufCYg-BYaY/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/YufCYg-BYaY'
-'In one to three sentences, please describe your proposal.': >- The Bruce Lee’s Little Dragons program will provide life confidence skills and martial arts training to at-risk and underprivileged youth in the Los Angeles County area, using Bruce Lee as a vehicle to inspire confidence and motivate action within our next generation.
-The program will give kids who have a sincere desire to pursue Martial Arts like Bruce, but simply cannot afford to do so, the opportunity to participate.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: